-Adherence to FOA Formatting, Font, and Page Limitation Requirements the page(s) removed from the review.
+Adherence to FOA Formatting, Font, and Page Limitation Requirements reviewers.

 Applications that fail to adhere to ACF's FOA formatting, font, and page limitation requirements will be adjusted by the removal of page(s) from the application.
 Pages will be removed before the objective review.
-The removed page(s) will not be made available to reviewers
+The removed page(s) will not be made available to

-Applications that have more than one scanned page of a document on a single page will have
+Applications that have more than one scanned page of a document on a single page will have the page(s) removed from the review.